Dijon Bourgogne-franche-comte, France Travel Guide

 Burgundy has four different seasons, each bringing a different charm.
 Climate patterns vary throughout the year, with mild spring temperatures (10-18°C), warm summers (18-28°C), pleasant autumn (10-20°C), and cold winters (0-8°C).

-Summer brings the warmest weather and lots of sunshine.
-Shoulder seasons (April-May, September-October) offer pleasant good temperatures and fewer people.
-Winter (November-March) has the least crowded and lowest prices, but colder weather.
-September and early October are ideal for wine tasting and the grape harvest.
+Summer brings the warmest weather and extended daylight.
+Shoulder seasons (April-May, September-October) offer pleasant temperatures and fewer crowds.
+Winter (November-March) has the fewest crowds and lowest prices, but colder weather.
+September and early October are ideal for wine tasting sessions and the grape harvest.

-Ideal timing for wine tasting sessions and grape harvest (Vendanges) is September and early October.
-Cycling and walking find their best conditions in May, June, September, and early October.
-Festivals in the open and events often fill July and August.
-Christmas markets bring festive cheer in December.
+Ideal timing for wine tasting and grape harvest (Vendanges) is September and early October.
+Cycling and walking find their best the situation in May, June, September, and early October.
+Festivals held outdoors and events often fill July and August.
+Christmas markets bring festive cheer during The month of december.

 Warmest weather, long days, peak crowds